Hormones can wreak havoc on your beauty routine. But knowing how to balance hormones can help

 “Known as the stress (or fight or flight) hormone, cortisol is released in the body due to stress, leading to a duller complexion, hair loss and weight fluctuations,” says Dr Rai.
 This hormone plays a key role in your health as it reduces inflammation and regulates blood sugar and metabolism, but too much of it can lead to high blood pressure, fatigue and irritability.

-The Society for Endocrinology adds that cortisol can have even more detrimental effects on your beauty, too, including acne to thinning skin and a red, flushed face.
+The Society for Endocrinology adds that cortisol can have even more detrimental effects on your beauty, too.
+It can lead to acne to thinning skin and a red, flushed face.
 Unfortunately, modern lifestyles don’t lend themselves to stress-free situations.
 So, how do we limit the damage?

 How to balance cortisol